Mint (Namie Amuro song)

-"Mint" is a song recorded by Japanese singer Namie Amuro.
+"Mint" is the 44th single by Japanese singer Namie Amuro.
 It was released on May 18, 2016 in Japan and May 27, 2016 in Taiwan as a CD single, DVD single, and worldwide on May 18 as a digital download by Avex Trax, Avex Taiwan and Amuro's own label Dimension Point.
 It also served as Amuro's fifth non-album maxi single, after the release of her December 2015 single "Red Carpet", and features the B-side song "Chit Chat".
-The track was written by Andreas Oberg, Emyli, Maria Marcus, and Tiger, while production was handled by Oberg and Marcus.
+The track was written by Andreas Öberg, Emyli, Maria Marcus, and Tiger, while production was handled by Oberg and Marcus.

 Musically, "Mint" is a dance song that incorporates musical elements of contemporary R&B, EDM, and rock music.
 The lyrical content for both "Mint" and "Chit Chat" includes English and Japanese language, with the former discussing themes of lust and love.
 "Mint" received positive reviews from music critics.
 Some critics commended the production of the track, complimenting the composition and Amuro's vocal performance.

 Commercially, the song performed moderately on the Oricon Singles Chart in Japan, reaching number four.
 However, it performed better on the Japan Hot 100, reaching number two and was certified Platinum by the Recording Industry Association of Japan (RIAJ) for digital sales of 250,000 units.
 An accompanying music video was directed by Naokazu Mitsuishi, which displays Amuro and 36 female backup dancers in a dark-blue room.
 To promote the single, it was used as the theme song for the Japanese television drama series Bokuno Yabai Tsuma (translated to My Sick Wife).
 Alongside this, "Mint" will be included in the setlist for her 2016 Live Style concert tour in Japan.